What is DFM? Cut Costs and Improve Quality With Design for Manufacturing

 Standardization of Parts

 Part of the DFM work includes examining the potential for combining similar parts into a global standardized part.
-This can be done by either adopting the same material across parts, or by adopting the same part design.
+This is done by either adopting the same material across parts, or by adopting the same part design.

 How Much Can DFM Save?

-Because there are so many variables involved, it is impossible to say how much DFM can save you without a proper DFM analysis.
+Because there are so many variables involved, it is impossible to say how much design for manufacturability can save you without a proper DFM analysis.
 At AMS, we have gained our customers savings up to 50% on manufacturing costs.
 Not all customers see returns as great as these, but savings are still significant especially on high volume production.

 Regardless, implementing proper DFM early on in the development process can eliminate much of the risk of returns, recalls, warranty claims, replacements, and lost customers.
 This is a type of hidden cost that is intangible to the company, but can easily snowball out of control and kill profitability.